webhook_server.py

 Trigger an Agent from a Webhook

-Out-of-the-box, Aether Forge agents run on a tick interval.
-To run them on external events (webhook, queue message, cron), use one of these patterns.
+Out of the box, Aether Forge agents run on a tick interval.
+To run them on external events such as webhooks, queue messages, or cron jobs, call one tick and pass request data through scenario_inputs.

 # webhook_server.py